bodhiresearchgroup/Emerging-Manager-Smart-Portfolio/README.md

 3. Click 'Open the project in your external editor' (e.g., VSCode)
 4. Set up a virtual environment for this project.
 5. Create your own branch and make all edits there.

-## TODO
-- Modify the way we weigh drawdown.
-- Implement new metrics to measure the programs' performance.
-- Implement new ways to display the data/results.
-- Implement functionality that allows the user to specify which datasets to use.
-Potential extensions: random dataset generator, filter datasets based on different properties, etc.

 ## Current Bugs & Issues
 1. Undefined behaviour when omega score/sharpe ratio/drawdown cannot be calculated for a program.